Angelfire/velocidadescape/content/js/object-oriented-programming-javascript.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PFmuCDHHpwk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Also, this is a very interesting resource in Medium:
-[A Guide to Object-Oriented Programming in JavaScript](https://medium.com/better-programming/object-oriented-programming-in-javascript-b3bda28d3e81) and of course this from Eric Ellioot [Master the JavaScript Interview: What’s the Difference Between Class & Prototypal Inheritance?](https://medium.com/javascript-scene/master-the-javascript-interview-what-s-the-difference-between-class-prototypal-inheritance-e4cd0a7562e9).
+<a class="hover:no-underline text-blue underline" href="https://medium.com/better-programming/object-oriented-programming-in-javascript-b3bda28d3e81" target="_blank" rel="noopener noreferrer">A Guide to Object-Oriented Programming in JavaScript</a> and of course this from Eric Ellioot <a class="hover:no-underline text-blue underline" href="https://medium.com/javascript-scene/master-the-javascript-interview-what-s-the-difference-between-class-prototypal-inheritance-e4cd0a7562e9" target="_blank" rel="noopener noreferrer">Master the JavaScript Interview: What’s the Difference Between Class & Prototypal Inheritance?</a>.

 I made an easy example: